Bilinear CNNs for Fine-grained Visual Recognition: Analysis of bilinear CNNs

-Fig.~\ref{fig:inverse} shows some example inverse images for various categories for the DTD, FMD and MIT indoor datasets using \bcnn.
-These images were obtained by setting $\gamma=1e-8$, and $\hat{C}$ to various class labels in Eqn.~\ref{eq:obj}.
-These images reveal how the model represents texture and scene categories.
+Figure~\ref{fig:inverse} shows some inverse images for various categories for the DTD, FMD, MIT indoor, and CUB-200-2011 dataset.
+These images reveal how B-CNNs represents various categories as textures.
 For instance, the \emph{dotted} category of DTD contains images of various colors and dot sizes and the inverse image is composed of multi-scale multi-colored dots.
 The inverse images of \emph{water} and \emph{wood} from FMD are highly representative of these categories.
-Note that these images cannot be obtained by simply averaging instances within a category which is likely to produce a blurry image.
-The orderless nature of the texture descriptor is essential to produce such sharp images.
-The inverse scene images from the MIT indoor dataset reveal key properties that the model learns -- a \emph{bookstore} is visualized as racks of books while a \emph{laundromat} has laundry machines at various scales and locations.
-In Fig.~\ref{fig:texture-layers} we visualize reconstructions by incrementally adding layers in the texture representation.
-Lower layers preserve color and small-scale structure and combining all the layers leads to better reconstructions.
-Even though the \emph{relu5\_3} layer provides the best recognition accuracy, simply using that layer did not produce good inverse images (not shown).
-Notably, color information is discarded in the upper layers.
-In addition to \bcnn, Fig.~\ref{fig:inverse-comp} also shows examples of texture inverse obtained from \netbovw, \netvlad, and \netfv.
-We observe that the optimization is prone to bad local minima and produces less sharper outputs on these approximation models.
+The inverse images of the MIT indoor dataset reveal key properties of a category -- a \emph{bookstore} has a racks of books, a \emph{laundromat} has laundry machines at various scales and locations.
+The inverse images of various bird species capture distinctive colors and patterns on their bodies.
+Figure~\ref{fig:texture-layers} visualizes reconstructions by incrementally adding layers in the bilinear representation.
+Even though the \emph{relu5\_3} layer provides the best recognition accuracy, simply using that layer did not produce good inverse images as the color information was missing.